james-stevens/dns-gslb/README.md

 This would have zero effect on any of the existing functionality of the software, but mean all the user needs to do is make the appropriate changes to the parent zone.

-Although support for modern DNS functionality like EDNS0 and DNS Cookies would be “nice to have” it should not be necessary.
+Although support for modern DNS functionality like `EDNS0` and DNS Cookies would be “nice to have” it should not be necessary.

 If the `nginx` server was hosted on a cloud service like AWS, it may be necessary for the module to also support RFC2136 Dynamic DNS Updates to change the IP Address given out, as cloud services often work on dynamically allocated IPs.

+## This Technique vs Anycast

+`coming soon`